mesosphere/marathon/docs/docs/pods.md

 ```

 ## Complete Pod
-The following pod definition can serve as a reference to create more complicated pods. <!-- Validated.
-JSH 9/30/16 3:11pm -->
+The following pod definition can serve as a reference to create more complicated pods.

 ```
 {